runtimeverification/k/k-distribution/k-tutorial/1_basic/22_proofs/README.md

 claim <k> 3 + 4 => 7 ... </k>
 ```

-Add this claim to the `PROCEDURES-SPEC` module and run the K prover using the
+Add this claim to the `LESSON-22-SPEC` module and run the K prover using the
-command `kprove procedures-spec.k`.
+command `kprove lesson-22-spec.k`.
 You should get back the output `#Top`,
 which denotes the Matching Logic equivalent of `true` and means, in this
 context, that all claims have been proven correctly.